-Lew Paper is the author of the forthcoming Perfect: Don Larsen’s Miraculous World Series Game and the Men Who Made It Happen (New American Library September 29, 2009).
+Lew Paper is the author of five books: Perfect: Don Larsen’s Miraculous World Series Game and the Men Who Made It Happen (New American Library September 29, 2009).
 He is also the author of four previous books – John F. Kennedy: The Promise and the Performance, Brandeis: An Intimate Biography, Empire: William S. Paley and the Making of CBS, and Deadly Risks (a novel).
 His articles and book reviews have appeared in numerous publications, including The New York Times, The Washington Post, The New Republic, and The American Scholar.
 Lew is a graduate of the University of Michigan and Harvard Law School and holds a masters in law degree from Georgetown University.
 He has held a variety of positions in the public and private sectors, including a Fellowship with Georgetown University Law School’s Institute for Public Interest Representation, Legislative Counsel to Senator Gaylord Nelson in the United States Senate, and Associate General Counsel at the Federal Communications Commission.
 He currently practices law in Washington, DC.

 Other books by Lew Paper